,

 Global Exposure

-The curriculum reflects global sustainability trends while focusing deeply on Indian and Himalayan contexts.
-Students engage with global sustainability debates, SDGs, climate action, adaptation planning, just transitions, nature-based solutions, and evolving ESG standards for global and Indian organisations.
+The curriculum reflects global sustainability trends while maintaining a strong focus on Indian and Himalayan contexts.
+Students engage with global discussions around climate action, SDGs, environmental governance, adaptation planning, nature-based solutions, and sustainable development pathways.

 Faculty and Academic Culture